Our Consultant Liaison Psychiatrist Dr Sarah Burlinson talks about her role and helping patients in our Persistent Pain Service - listen here

 14 Orthopaedic Consultants attend our Community Clinics at the Oldham Integrated Care Centre to direct list patients for surgery at local hospitals including Circle Highfield Hospital and Ramsey Oaklands Hospital.
 We can also refer you to any hospital of your choice including hospitals within the Northern Care Alliance.

 We take care of all the rheumatology patients of Oldham GP’s in our clinics at the Oldham Integrated Care Centre where we have a full multidisciplinary team of Rheumatology Consultants, Nurse Specialists, GP’s with special interest in Rheumatology, Occupational Therapists, Pharmacists and Specialist Rheumatology Physiotherapists and Podiatrists.

 We also have the expertise of several psychological medicine colleagues who work in the service to help patients cope with chronic or persistent pain.
 We have Consultant Liaison Psychiatrists, Clinical Psychologists and Cognitive Behavioural Therapists working with our patients.

 At a local and national level we have led the implementation of shared decision making in our service and we strive to ensure that patients are fully involved in decision about their care.

-We report on Key Performance Indicators that are agreed with our commissioners at Oldham Clinical Commissioning Group and some of our main ones are listed below and our achievements against the Key areas are provided.
+We report on Key Performance Indicators that are agreed with our commissioners at Greater Manchester Integrated Care Organisation and some of our main ones are listed below and our achievements against the Key areas are provided.

 RTT (Referral to Treatment) We have a target of 95% of patients to be treated within 18 weeks of referral.